 Find FAST, EASY Knitting Patterns You Can Use for Making Quick Gifts Like Blankets, Wraps, Shawls, Hats and More — Check Out Slow Fashion Made Fast By Alexandra Tavel

 Would you be interested in finding a whole bunch of fast knitting projects — perhaps because you left your gift knitting until the last minute, or because there’s a last-minute party or event that you want to make something special for?
 Or maybe you just want to be sure of finishing your next knitting project before you lose interest in it.

 We can all agree that there’s no such thing as instant gratification when it comes to knitting— right?
 But if you’re looking for quick knitting projects, one of the best ways to speed up your knitting is to work with thick, chunky yarns and fat knitting needles.
 And if that’s what you want to do, there’s a lovely new knitting pattern book you’ll definitely want to know about.
 It’s called Slow Fashion Made Fast.

 What You Need to Know About This Knitting Pattern Book:

 This Book’s Title and Subtitle: Slow Fashion Made Fast: 12 Thick & Quick Knit Projects

 Copyright Date: 2019

 This book is available in the following format(s):

 - Softcover With Perfect Binding — This is the version of the book I am reviewing, and it is lovely, with high quality paper, beautiful color printing and a glossy cover.
 I highly recommend this version of the book.

-- Digital download: PDF e-book
+- Digital download: Kindle e-book